alexapostolu/night/TIMELINE.md

 ### v4.2.1

-Added error handling, runtime errors can be caught.
+Added error handling so runtime errors can be caught.

 ### v4.2.0